yssource/txshark/README.rst

 ------------

 **txshark** is based on `pyshark`_.
+It's basically a fork that uses Twisted spawnProcess instead of subprocess.

 As pyshark, it uses TShark (Wireshark command-line utility) to analyze network traffic by simply parsing the TShark pdml output (XML-based format).